emo-bon/marine-omics-methods/docs/api.rst

 Taxonomy module
 ==================
+This module provides tools for handling and analyzing taxonomic information in omics datasets.

 .. automodule:: momics.taxonomy
     :members:
     :show-inheritance:

 Galaxy integration
 ==================
+This module enables integration with the Galaxy platform for workflow automation and reproducibility.
+We keep it minimalistic, because we expect to use direct install of Galaxy once demos are deployed in the final VRE.

 .. automodule:: momics.galaxy
     :members:
     :show-inheritance:

 Utilities of all sorts
 ==================
+This module contains miscellaneous utility functions used throughout the momics package.

 .. automodule:: momics.utils
     :members: